Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh by bicycle

-The Manali Highway is not accessible throughout the year.
+The Manali Highway is not accessible year-round.
 Typically opening in the first week of May, its availability can be delayed by weather conditions.
 In 2023, despite an early opening, the road had to close due to unexpected snowfall.
 The season generally concludes in October, as the snowfall persists, and clearance is not anticipated for the next 6 months.

 Road Conditions and Climate